 - Many modalities of treatment including physiotherapy are able to address these issues.

-Pain is a complex topic which has many reasons for its presence, physiotherapy and other modalities of health care at able to asses why your pain exists, help understand what your pain means, and help you remove or reduce the pain you are in.
+Pain is a complex topic which has many reasons for its presence, physiotherapy and other modalities of health care at able to assess why your pain exists, help understand what your pain means, and help you remove or reduce the pain you are in.